TravelNotes.org - The Online Guide to Travel Statue of Liberty - The Famous American Icon - Made in France

 The statue's pedestal and crown are open to the public, although access to the crown requires a separate reservation due to limited availability and security concerns.

-Things to do on Location
+Things to Do on Location

 New York Tourism: